oleg15-cloud/opp_python_qa/README.md

 # opp_python_qa
-This is my homework #1
+This is my homework #1.
+Theme: "Python OOP"